All Episodes

 Well, it's possible, but they've done a great job with it.

-I I know I I was picking it up from Paul.
+I was picking it up from Paul.

-I mean, he had talked about it, and then they they made it, and and it's uh the next stage is gonna be try to get them to make it into an icon that every Republican can download.
+And the next stage is going to be trying to get them to make it into an icon that every Republican can download.

 I think part of it is that everybody's gotten into this cycle of running to their corner and yelling no.

-You know, you you just go down the list.
+You just go down the list.

 Now, on the House side, I have to say, I think that the Freedom Caucus has really been much more positive and has been trying to figure out how to get to yes on something as important as tax cuts.

-Uh I think they're the most productive force in Congress right now.
+I think they're the most productive force in Congress right now.

 I think Ryan would say that the House is closer to being able to pass something big than it's been at any time this year.

-One is the schedule, uh, because I think they've got to get this done by Thanksgiving uh in order to have it have an impact the first and second quarter, and they need a very robust first and second quarter economically.
+One is the schedule, because I think they've got to get this done by Thanksgiving in order to have it have an impact the first and second quarter.

-All right, well, uh Bannon was on TV last night, and I want to play some of his comments for you.
+Bannon was on TV last night, and I want to play some of his comments for you.

-I want to get your thoughts on everything that's happening with Weinstein and the left and and hypocrisy, I think, at a pretty high level.
+I want to get your thoughts on everything that's happening with Weinstein and the left and hypocrisy, I think, at a pretty high level.

 It is incumbent upon them to back President Trump's plan, but you don't see it.